 Upon completion of the D.Min. project, there is an oral presentation of the project by the student to a Final Examination Committee.
 When completed, the written project, with any supplemental material, will be accessioned in the Reverdy Ransom Memorial Library.
 The final document will also be submitted to Dissertations Abstract International (DAI), and to Research In Ministry (RIM).

 Location

-The Doctor of Ministry program provides substantial periods of interaction for students on and off the Wilberforce campus of Payne Theological Seminary, as well as other off-site locations.
+The Doctor of Ministry program will provide for substantial periods of interaction for students at the Wilberforce and Savannah campuses of Payne Theological Seminary.

 Duration